bucurum/GuessNumber/README.md

 <h1>Berke Ucurum's Hangman Game</h1>

-Basicly this game create a random number, can you find it ???
+<h3>Basicly this game create a random number, can you find it ???

 Good luck !
-Because you're gone need this.
+Because you're gone need this. </h3>

 Welcome....